neuronsimulator/nrn/docs/cmake_doc/options.rst

 NRN_ENABLE_MODULE_INSTALL:BOOL=ON
 ---------------------------------
-  Enable installation of NEURON Python module.
+  Enable installation of the NEURON Python module.
-  By default, the neuron module is installed in CMAKE_INSTALL_PREFIX/lib/python.
+  By default, the NEURON module is installed in CMAKE_INSTALL_PREFIX/lib/python.

   Note: When building wheels, this must be set to OFF since the top-level `setup.py` is already building the extensions.